-While buying ready-made foods is more convenient, there’s just more satisfaction making it from scratch — and it’s also easy!
+While buying ready-made foods is more convenient, there’s just more satisfaction with making from scratch — and it’s also easy!

 Although it saves you time (and money in certain types of products), buying ready-made products can be the hassle-free choice for mums-on-the-go.
 But, with all the added ingredients in ready-made products sold in the market, you’ll never really know how healthy it is.

-If you want to be sure that only the right types of food (and ingredients) go into your kid’s tummy, it’s better to make food yourself.
+If you want to be sure that only the right types of food (and ingredients) go into your kid’s tummy, it’s better to be making from scratch.

 We’ve got you more than 40 of the food products found in the supermarket and restaurants that you can make from scratch — we even have copycat recipes in here (click on the food to go to the recipe!).
 It tastes way better and I can have as many servings as I can!